Woman Looking Pensive in Art Gallery

 As an asset class, high-end art has been known to offer diversification outside of public markets, a hedge against inflation, and the potential for outsized returns.

 Nevertheless, like stocks, not all art investments are created equal.
-Some pieces, known as “blue chip art,” have been more stable and predictable than others.
+Some pieces, known as “blue chip art,” have been more stable than others.

 Here's everything you need to know about blue chip art and how to invest in it.